flylai/kate_text_highlight_plugin/README.md

 ## Installation

-Build it by yourself or download the release version from the [release page](https://github.com/flylai/kate_text_highlight_plugin/releases). and put `text-highlight-plugin.so` to `/usr/lib/qt6/plugins/kf6/ktexteditor/`.
+Build it by yourself and using `make install` / `cmake --install .` or download the release version from the [release page](https://github.com/flylai/kate_text_highlight_plugin/releases). and put `text-highlight-plugin.so` to `/usr/lib/qt6/plugins/kf6/ktexteditor/`.

 ## Activation